tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-02-11-Dialog-Toolkit.md

 red text, but when running in a GUI, rendering this object would pop up a message box.
 I'm going to ignore this for the rest of this post, as this is really a solved issue.

 Now let's get to expressing wizards, or more generally, *dialogs*.
-A dialog is a "container object" that's made of *dialog elements*.
+Following some earlier iterations, I got to the model where a dialog is a "container object" that's made of *dialog elements*.
 These elements can be output-only (such as a welcome message), or input-output (such as an message telling you to choose one of the available options).
 A dialog is "executed" by a `DialogRunner` that renders it and returns the results (user inputs).
 It's quite important to note that dialog elements within a single dialog cannot be interdependent -- that is, if you want to ask the user for his name and then show `"Hi there %s"` with the user's name, this has to be done as two, serial dialogs.

 That was quite a lot of babble -- let's see this in action: